 The proposed project would introduce impervious surfaces (hardscape, asphalt, rooftops, etc.) to a presently undeveloped (pervious) ground condition.
-In particular, the Project anticipates developing over 50 percent of the project site with impervious materials and coverage.
+In particular, the Project anticipates developing over 50-percent (%) of the project site with impervious materials and coverage.
 This conversion would typically result in a site-specific increase in the rate and quantity of surface runoff.
 To manage this on-site condition, the project includes a proposed storm drain design (subject to approval by the City Engineer) with surface and piped conveyances draining into retention basins and underground retention structures.
-The retention basins and facilities will be required to incorporate a capacity to accept and infiltrate the worst-case increase in runoff volume for the 10-year and 5-day storm event.
+The retention basins and facilities will be required to incorporate a capacity to accept and infiltrate the worst-case increase in runoff volume for the 5-year and 5-day storm event.

-Furthermore, the project involves street improvements including curb and gutter at the Shepard Place and Lindbergh Boulevard frontages.
+Furthermore, the project involves street improvements including curb and gutter at the Mitchell Blvd. frontage.
 This aspect of the Project will introduce engineered surface stability to the previously unimproved road shoulders by intercepting and properly conveying off-site flows toward the existing and future street improvements.
 Less than significant impacts are expected.

+26. Floodplains

-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact 26.
-Floodplains Degree of Suitability in 100-Year Floodplains.
-As indi cated below w, the appro opriate Deg ree of Suitability has been checked. - 4 a al 🗔 R - Restric a) Substantially alter the existing drainage pattern of $\boxtimes$ of a stream or river or substantially increase the rate or amount of surface runoff in a manner that would result in flooding on- or off-site? b) Changes in absorption rates or the rate and $\square$ amount of surface runoff? c) Expose people or structures to a significant risk of $\square$ loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam (Dam Inundation Area)? d) Changes in the amount of surface water in any water body?
+Degree of Suitability in 100-Year Floodplains.
+As indicated below, the appropriate Degree of Suitability has been checked.

+NA - Not Applicable 🖂 U - Generally Unsuitable] R - Restric ted 🗌 , ter the existing drainage pattern of \square the site or area, including of a stream or river, or substantially increase the rate or amount of surface runoff in a manner that would result in flooding on- or off-site? b) Changes in a bsorption rates or the rate and \square amount of surface runoff? c) Expose people or structures to a significant risk of \boxtimes loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam (Dam Inundation Area)? d) Changes in the e amount of surface water in any water body?